TDS (Total Dissolved Solids) represents the total concentration of all the dissolved substances in water.

 e) The high TDS level makes water hard.
 Apart from drinking, hard water poses several other challenges like soaps and detergents do not produce as much lather.

-Are you worried about excessive skin dryness and sudden hair fall or dandruff?
+Are you worried about the excessive dryness of skin and sudden hair fall or dandruff?
 Chances are it is because of the calcium and magnesium minerals that make your water hard.
 Changing your soap or shampoo is not the solution.
 The solution is quite simple, you need to use a hard water softener for your bathroom.
 Hard water softeners are small, affordable, and easily fit on any tap or showerhead.
 We have written a detailed post on how hard water softeners can bring back the softness and shine of your skin and hair.
 This post also covers the best water softeners reviewed by our experts.

 Health Effects of High TDS in Drinking Water